JoseQuintas/hwgui/samples/Readme.txt

- tstcombo.prg       N     Test Combobox (crashes on GTK) tstprdos.prg  3)   N     Print on LPT, outdated, see 3) tstscrlbar.prg     N     Scrollbar (GTK: Compilable, but no scroll function) tstsplash.prg 	    N     SPLASH Demo, displays image at start as logo for n millisecs: OK with WinAPI, compilable for GTK, but splash window is empty. winprn.prg  3)     Y     Printing via Windows GDI Interface (same sample in gtk_samples) xmltree.prg        Y  #  Show XML-Tree: compiles with warning , crashes with "No exported method: AITEMS".
+ tstcombo.prg       N     Test Combobox (crashes on GTK) tstprdos.prg  3)   N     Print on LPT, outdated, see 3) tstscrlbar.prg     N     Scrollbar (GTK: Compilable, but no scroll function) tstsplash.prg 	    N     SPLASH Demo, displays image at start as logo for n millisecs: OK with WinAPI, compilable for GTK, but splash window is empty.
+ TwoListbox.prg     N     Sample for select and move items between two listboxes. winprn.prg  3)     Y     Printing via Windows GDI Interface (same sample in gtk_samples) xmltree.prg        Y  #  Show XML-Tree: compiles with warning , crashes with "No exported method: AITEMS".